What should you look out for at the Eurovision 2019 final, when should you go to the toilet, and which country has the best lyrics? Scott Bryan investigates…

 Want to know the exact right time to go for a loo break during the Eurovision Song Contest?
 You’ve come to the right place.

-I’ve watched every single performance ahead of Saturday’s final to make you this guide of what you should be looking out for.
+I’ve watched every single performance ahead of Saturday’s final to make this guide to what you should be looking out for.
 And if you think this looks extensive, last year I made a spreadsheet.
 And you do not want to read that spreadsheet.

 - Who will be the UK’s entry at Eurovision 2019?